Abdel-Raouf/Data-Lake-With-Spark/README.md

+# Purpose:
+putting into practice the following concepts:
+- Data modeling (Applying Conceptual Modeling, then Construct Fact and Dimension Tables).
+- Database Schema (Apply a specific schema to Fact and Dimension Tables, which suits our Data-Size and Structure => Star-Schema).
+- Getting the best of both worlds by using a `Data-Lake`, by applying Dimensional Modelling to Data with high/known value and store low/unknonwn value Data that was previously not available for analytics.
+- ETL Pipeline (Construct an ETL Pipeline to Extract Data From Log Files on S3 Bucket(that acts as a Data-Lake), then, apply various transformation needed on the Data using `Apache Spark`, before inserting Data into Fact and Dimensional Tables, then load Data back to `AWS S3` Data-Lake).
+- `Apache Spark`
+- `Parquet`

 # Project Description:
 A music streaming startup, Sparkify, has grown their user base and song database even more and want to move their data warehouse to a data lake.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.